flowground/amazonaws-com-es-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteElasticsearchDomain
-### Permanently deletes the specified Elasticsearch domain and all of its data.
-Once a domain is deleted, it cannot be recovered.
+> Permanently deletes the specified Elasticsearch domain and all of its data.
+Once a domain is deleted, it cannot be recovered.<br/>

 #### Input Parameters
 * `DomainName` - _required_